Gordon-Magill/WhaleHunter/README.md

 ## Description

-A parody game built in the MERN stack as a tech demo.
+A parody game making fun of the worst of NFT's and gacha games.
+Built in the MERN stack as a tech demo.
+Hunt whales!
+Earn ridiculous items!
+Trust us bro, they'll totally go up in value! !hat's just the way things go ... right?

 ## Table of Contents